 They also serve as a great ornamental and basket plant.

 You’ll get the best results planting in rich, well-drained soil.

 Be sure to cover the roots or sink your cuttings 3″ to 5″ inches into the soil.
 Keep a moist soil until the plant becomes established.

 After this, weekly regular watering should suffice.
 Applying liquid fertilizer once a week or apply a slow release fertilizer to help to develop a healthy root system.

 Keep plants pinched back and pruned to encourage them to grow bushy rather than in a spindly and trailing manner.

 NOTE: Some people report skin irritation when coming in contact with the sap when handling cuttings.

 Wandering Purple Jew plants will die back outdoors during the cold winter months.
 Fear not, if you plant correctly and help establish a good root system they will reappear come springtime.

 Three Best Ways To Root Tradescantia

 - Poke the ends of cuttings into fresh potting soil and keep the soilless mix moist for a few weeks.
 During the rooting process (rooting hormone is not needed), keep plants in partial shade.
 Once rooted, transfer them to pots and water as you would a mature plant.

 - Simply lay cuttings on the surface of the moist potting mix.
-Press the joint of the cutting into the soil mix so that it makes good contact.
+Press the cutting joint into the soil mix to make good contact.
 Roots will form at the joint.
 Once the plant becomes established, transfer it to its own pot with drainage holes.

 - Place cuttings in a glass or bottle of water set on a sunny windowsill.
 Once roots emerge, transfer cuttings into pots.
-Keep the soil moist for a few weeks until the cuttings adjust and established themselves in the soil.
+Keep the soil moist for a few weeks until the cuttings adjust and establish themselves in the soil.

 Replacing The Wandering Jew Sometimes Becomes Necessary